-Business Transformation and the IT Journey
+Business Transformation IT Journey

 When we look at significant business model changes during the past thirty years, technology has often been at the core.
 From mainframes to mini-computers to microcomputers to client/server to the Internet – technology change has been a major driver for business change.